 The Spinout was effected by way of a court-approved plan of arrangement (the "Arrangement") between the Company and Barsele.
 Pursuant to the Arrangement, the Company's shareholders received one new common share of the Company and one Barsele share in exchange for each common share of the Company.
-Under the Arrangement, each outstanding option of the Company was exchanged for one new option of the Company and one option of Barsele to purchase a Barsele share.
-Also, under the Arrangement, each outstanding warrant of the Company and one warrant of Barsele to purchase a Barsele share.
+Under the arrangement, each outstanding option of the Company was exchanged for one new option of the Company and one option of Barsele share.
+Also, under the Arrangement, each outstanding warrant of the Company was exchanged for one new option and one option of the Company was exchanged for one new option and one option of the Company was exchanged for one new warrant of the Company and one warrant of Barsele to purchase a Barsele share.